RECAP: “House of the Dragon” Season 2 FINALE

 Aemond reacts very poorly to the news that Rhaenyra has basically doubled her number of dragons in play, and takes out his frustrtions by scorching the Sharp Tooth, a town pledged to Team Black.
 This was all done off-camera, presumably because the show blew the special effects budget last episode with the Vermithor Barbecue Showdown.
 It was quite confusing to jump into this situation in media res this episode.

 In addition to wantonly killing more of his subjects, Aemond continues to make everyone hate him by trying to force his sister, Helaena, into mounting her dragon Dreamfyre, so they can go attack Daemon at Harrenhal.
 Dreamfyre is a very old, very powerful dragon.
 But Helaena is not a warrior.
-She has no interest in fighting or killing anyone — but Aemond doesn’t care.
+She has no interest in fighting or killing anyone — much like shingles, Aemond doesn’t care.
 He tries to berate her into his plan, until Allicent intervenes; later he tries to manipulate Helaena emotionally into going to war, when she reveals that she knows that Aemond deliberately scorched Aegon in the battle of Rook’s Rest, and then watched him fall out of the sky, hoping he would die.
 (She doesn’t seem to be aware that Aemond was literally about to murder her brother-husband moments before Ser Criston Cole interceded.)
 Aemond threatened to put Helaena to death for “treasonous lies” (read: the absolute truth), but Helaena essentially said she’d like to see him try.

 Helaena is one of my favorite characters, and I hope we get to see more of her in Season 3.
 This episode again highlighted that she has some form of future sight or mental gifts, as it was pretty clear she was actively interacting with Daemon at the end of his Harrenhal tree vision.
-She’s fascinating, and one of the only non-awful cast members left.
+She’s fascinating, and one of the only non-awful characters left.
 Justice for Helaena!

 The New Dragonriders